 - Appoint an editor with the authority to schedule content, decide which content is ready to go, assign stories and take responsibility for attracting subscribers.

-- Assign content creators – writers, designers, photographers and videographers – who create streams of content day to day.
+- Assign content creators – writers, designers, photographers, and videographers – who create streams of content from day to day.
 These may be internal or external resources.